GoogleCloudPlatform/gcsfuse/docs/semantics.md

 **Reading directories**

 Cloud Storage FUSE implements requests from the kernel to read the contents of a directory (as when listing a directory with ls, for example) by calling [Objects.list](https://cloud.google.com/storage/docs/json_api/v1/objects/list) in the Cloud Storage API.
-The call uses a delimiter of / to avoid paying the bandwidth and request cost of also listing very large sub-directories.
+The call uses a delimiter of ```/``` to avoid paying the bandwidth and request cost of also listing very large sub-directories.

 However, with this implementation there is no way for Cloud Storage FUSE to distinguish a child directory that actually exists (because its placeholder object is present) and one that is only implicitly defined.
 So when ```--implicit-dirs``` is not set, directory listings may contain names that are inaccessible in a later call from the kernel to Cloud Storage FUSE to look up the inode by name.
-For example, a call to readdir(3) may return names for which fstat(2) returns ```ENOENT```.
+For example, a call to ```readdir(3) ```may return names for which ```fstat(2)``` returns ```ENOENT```.

 **Name conflicts**

 It is possible to have a Cloud Storage bucket containing an object named foo and another object named ```foo/```:
 - This situation can easily happen when writing to Cloud Storage directly, since there is nothing special about those names as far as Cloud Storage is concerned.
-- This situation may happen if two different machines have the same bucket mounted with Cloud Storage FUSE, and at about the same time one creates a file named "foo" and the other creates a directory with the same name.
+- This situation may happen if two different machines have the same bucket mounted with Cloud Storage FUSE, and at about the same time one creates a file named ```foo``` and the other creates a directory with the same name.
 This is because the creation of the object ```foo/``` is not preconditioned on the absence of the object named foo, and vice versa.

 Traditional file systems do not allow multiple directory entries with the same name, so all tools and kernel code are structured around this assumption.
 Therefore, it is not possible for Cloud Storage FUSE to faithfully preserve both the file and the directory in this case.